0todd0000/cr1d/README.md

 * [spm1d](http://www.spm1d.org)

+____

 Please cite:

-Pataky TC, Yamagata M, Ichihashi N, Duarte M (in review).
-Correction to ``CI2 for creating and comparing confidence-intervals for time-series bivariate plots'', with clarifications of confidence vs. prediction regions and 0D vs. 1D analyses.
-Gait & Posture.
+Pataky TC, Duarte M (in review). cr1d:  a Python package for constructing and visualizing confidence and prediction regions for zero- or one-dimensional and uni-, bi- or tri-variate data.
+Journal of Open Source Software.

-____

-:bangbang: WARNING! **cr1d** regions pertain only to ONE-SAMPLE designs and should NOT be used in for other designs, like two-sample comparisons, paired comparisons or ANOVA.

-:black_small_square: Note: **cr1d** does not support ellipsoid or hyperellipsoid calculations (i.e., confidence regions for multivariate data with more than two components).